voedger/voedger/design/workspaces/deactivate-workspace.md

 ## Principles

-- Workspace with WorkspaceDescriptor.Status != Active accepts only System token
+- Workspace with WorkspaceDescriptor.Status != Active accepts only System token.
+403 forbidden otherwise
 - Workspace is (consistently) inactive if:
   - Workspace/WorkspaceDescriptor.Status == Inactive
   - There is no any active JoinedWorkspace record which refers to the Workspace